Gherman Pântea: Odesa massacre

 Instead of condoning the Romanian- and German-led mass murder of Ukrainian and Bessarabian Jews (see Holocaust in Romania), Pântea is credited with having saved many of the potential victims—probably numbering in the thousands.
 On October 22, 1941, Pântea issued a proclamation in Odesskaya Gazeta, promising a return to normal, and announced freedom and equality between all Odesans.
 However, this statement was rendered ineffectual by events which occurred on the same day: an explosion on Marazlie Street took the life of General Ioan Glogojeanu and other Romanian officials.
 The Antonescu regime supposed a terrorist attack, ignoring all accounts according to which the retreating Red Army had mined the location.
 Reportedly, Pântea and his Transnistrian colleague Nichita Smochină were informed of the mining, and tried to warn their superiors not to enter the Marazile building.

 Antonescu's reaction was sanguinary, and a collective blame was placed on the Odesa Jews.
-The community was decimated during what became known as the "1941 Odesa massacre".
+The community was decimated during what became known as the "1941 Odessa massacre".
 As a witness to this slaughter, Pântea noted that 450 Jewish people were hanged on the first day, others were randomly shot, and still others were rounded up, their fate to be determined by General Nicolae Macici.
 Pântea thereafter worked to persuade Macici that the killing quota imposed by Antonescu was excessive.
 On October 23, he and Macici asked Governor Alexianu to turn back the column of Jews sent on a death march.
 They registered only partial success, as some of the deportees returned: according to Pântea, all but 2,000 survived the experience.
 However, researchers of the events record a much higher death toll.
 According to them, Romanian troops randomly murdered some 20,000 or 30,000 of those sent on convoys.